andipfeff/Credit_Risk_Analysis/README.md

 ## Overview of the analysis

-Explain the purpose of this analysis.

-The purpose of this analysis is to use machine learning to predict credit risk.
-Using LendingClub's credit card dataset, six different machine learning models were trained and evaluated to figure out which model, if any, would be the best predictor of risk.
+Using LendingClub's credit card dataset, six different machine learning models were trained and evaluated to figure out which model, if any, would be the best predictor of credit card risk.
+The models were built by resampling the dataset using the impalanced-learn and scikit-learn Python libraries in Jupyter Notebooks.

 ## Results